 Steering Committee

-Emily Bovan is the Program Coordinator for UniSound.
-Emily also works for Three Rivers Young Peoples Orchestras as a Marketing Assistant.
+Emily Bovan is the Executive Assistant to the CEO and Operations Generalist for Jefferson Regional Foundation.
+Emily previously served as the former Program Coordinator for UniSound and Marketing Assistant for Three Rivers Young Peoples Orchestras.
 She is a Pittsburgh local and grew up in Gibsonia.
 She graduated from Point Park University with a Bachelor of Science degree in Sports, Arts, and Entertainment Management in December 2020.
 During her time in college, she interned with the Pittsburgh Cultural Trust, where she worked on the 60th anniversary marketing campaign for the Three Rivers Arts Festival and ran grassroots marketing campaigns to increase attendance at the Pittsburgh Humanities Festival.
 Emily also worked with the Pittsburgh Youth Chorus as a Digital Marketing Intern and oversaw running the organization’s social media accounts.

 Michael ChapmanUniSound Organization Representative